Tail Option Pricing Under Power Laws

 We start with a simplified case, to build the intuition.
 Let $S$ have a survival function in the regular variation class $RV_\alpha$ as per \ref{powerlaweq}.
-For all $K>l$ and $\alpha>1$,
+Let $\nu$ be a scaling constant.
+For all $K>l>0$ and $\alpha>1$,

-\begin{remark} We note that the parameter $l$, when derived from an existing option price, contains all necessary information about the probability distribution below $S=l$, which under a given $\alpha$ parameter makes it unnecessary to estimate the mean, the "volatility" (that is, scale) and other attributes. \end{remark}
+A brief comment: we used $l^\alpha$ rather than $l$, and introduced another constant $\nu$ to make the pseudo-density function integrate to unity --as we will see, these two constants disappear from the final equations.
+Although burdensome in exposition, the apparently unnecessary exponent $\alpha$ for $l$ makes our distribution in beyond the Karamata constant similar to the standard Pareto. \begin{remark} We note that the parameters $l$ and $\nu$, when derived from an existing option price, contains all necessary information about the probability distribution below $S=l$, which under a given $\alpha$ parameter makes it unnecessary to estimate the mean, the "volatility" (that is, scale) and other attributes. \end{remark}

 Let us assume that $\alpha$ is exogenously set (derived from fitting distributions, or, simply from experience, in both cases $\alpha$ is supposed to fluctuate minimally \cite{taleb2019statistical} ).
 We note that $C(K)$ is invariant to distribution calibrations and the only parameters needed $l$ which, being constant, disappears in ratios.
 Now consider as set the market price of an "anchor" tail option in the market is $C_m$ with strike $K_1$, defined as an option for the strike of which other options are priced in relative value.
 We can simply generate all further strikes from $l=\left((\alpha -1) C_m K_1^{\alpha -1}\right)^{1/\alpha }$ and applying Eq. \ref{option price}. \begin{result}[Relative Pricing under Distribution for $S$] For $K_1, K_2 \geq l$,